- What does a starfish look like who has adopted Epi-Paleo and CT?

 Some before and after pictures.

-First picture is taken around 33 years old.
-The right pictures are taken this spring after CT-ing a few months (and this has been no heavy CT, just short 1-3 minute dips in ice water and up to 20 minutes in warmer 55 degrees F at the most).
+Some bikini pictures below to show what difference some cold and great foods and light management without exercise / only ketogenic paleo with exercise can do.
+No major changes but noticeable I think.The first picture is taken around 33 years old.
+The two pictures on the right were taken this spring after CT-ing a few months (and this has been no heavy CT, just short 1-3 minute dips in ice water and up to 20 minutes in warmer 55 degrees F at the most).
 Weight is the same 121 pounds/55 kg.

 Now, my next thing to try will be to sleep some nights in the basement.
-I have not yet as it is not too pretty down there and I love my bedroom and my sleep up here so much, but I am going to do it soon.
-There are thick concrete walls and two floors of basement, so I bet the bottom one is quite well protected for any radiation.
+I have not yet, as it is not too pretty down there and I love my bedroom and my sleep up here so much, but I am going to do it soon.
+There are thick concrete walls and two floors of basement, so I bet the bottom one is quite well protected from any radiation.
 I am so curious if I will feel any different after spending a night down there.
 I just need to know.

-I guess I will have to make me a tinfoil hat, too, to put on when reading on my computer.
+I guess I will have to make a tinfoil hat, too, to put on when reading on my computer.
 Dark glasses and a weird home-designed tinfoil hat on in front of the screen.
 Jack sure lets crazy ideas appear on this road to optimal.

 There are moments I feel like I have come such a short way.
 I see people around me all the time that have come so much further than me when it comes to many things.
 But I always tell myself, it is not about where one is on the road!
-The only thing that matters any is if you are moving in the right direction.
+The only thing that matters is if you are moving in the right direction.

 Perspective matters.
 Sometimes I think it matters more than anything.